-If, like us at Antler, you’ve got the travel bug, you’ll no sooner be back from one holiday and you’ll be thinking of your next adventure.
+If, like us, you’ve got the travel bug, you’ll no sooner be back from one holiday and you’ll be thinking of your next adventure.

 Pack a Few Days Ahead